Fees and financial aid

-The Master of Public Policy is an OSAP approved program.
+The Master of Global Affairs is an OSAP approved program.
 Students who are applying on the OSAP website (http://osap.gov.on.ca) can select the program by entering the keywords “Global Affairs”.

 The Ontario Student Assistance Program (OSAP) is a program run by the Ontario Ministry of Training, Colleges and Universities, and funded by the provincial and federal governments.
 As a need-based program, it provides loans, grants, scholarships, and bursaries based on a formula that compares educational costs to the student’s own income and assets.
 OSAP provides eligible Ontario students with financial assistance to help pay for their tuition, books, mandatory fees, living costs, and transportation.

-Canadian provinces outside Ontario: Website: http://www.future.utoronto.ca/finances/financial-aid/osap-and-other-government-aid, Email: email@example.com
+Learn more about financial aid for students from Canadian provinces outside Ontario: http://www.future.utoronto.ca/finances/financial-aid/osap-and-other-government-aid, Email: firstname.lastname@example.org

 Supporting documentation, required signatures, paper applications (including the fee payment) as well as cost sheets should all be submitted to Admissions & Awards.